frobnitzem/psik_api/README.md

 functionality available through other APIs and command-line utilities on PSI\_K systems.

-Note that this API differs from NERSC v1.2 because it uses a Psi\_k, which implements a JobSpec based on the ExaWorks job api.
+This API is inspired by the NERSC "superfacility" API v1.2 and the ExaWorks JobSpec.
+Differences come from the need to make the superfacility more portable between backends and the JobSpec more API-friendly.

 To setup and run:

-1. Install psik\_api (from the site you intend to use):
+1. Install the rc shell and psik\_api (from the site you intend to use):
-   Note that psik (installed automatically as a dependency) must be accessible to your job script so it can provide status updates.
-   This is usually the case because the PATH var should include psik\_api's `$VIRTUAL_ENV/bin`.

-   For complex installations, consider manually setting psik's `PSIK_CONFIG` environment variable.

 ```
      module load python/3